 - Request number of positions.

-- Include a justification for your request that includes **and agree to the program commitments.
+- Include a justification for your request **and agree to the program commitments.

-- Notification of student slots awarded and any waitlist positions - January 23.
+- Notification of student slots awarded and any wait list positions - on/around February 9th.

-- Faculty should send a short research blurb (max of 2-3 paragraphs) about their current projects to Kristi Waybright by noon on January 24 and include any prerequisites for a summer research position in your research lab, if applicable.
-This information will be compiled and included with the student application and posted here on January 27.
+- Faculty should send a short research blurb (max of 2-3 paragraphs) about their current projects to Kristi Waybright by noon on February 10, note whether the research is planned to be in-person vs. remote, and include any prerequisites for a summer research position in your research lab, if applicable.
+This information will be compiled and included with the student application and posted here on February 15.